CyVerse-learning-materials/trimmomatic_quickstart/index.rst

   4. Under settings, select 'paaired-ended' or 'single-ended'.
 Under 'Enter a folder of sequencing files:' select a folder containing one or more sequencing files (.fq.gz or .fastq.gz).
-  5. Under 'Trimmer settings file in text formatt' browse to the location of the Trimmomatic settings file you created in step 2.
+  5. Under 'Trimmer settings file in text format' browse to the location of the Trimmomatic settings file you created in step 2.
   6. If you are using the 'ILLUMINACLIP' function, browse to the location of the fasta file containing Illumina adaptor sequences.
 (You may find some